Notify me

 By 1930, the wristwatch vastly exceeded the pocket watch in market share by a ratio of fifty to one.

-Returning World War I veterans brought the habit of wearing wristwatches back to civilian life, contributing to the mainstream acceptance of this once-feminine accessory for men.
+Returning World War I veterans brought the habit of wearing wristwatches back to civilian life, contributing to the mainstream acceptance by men, of this once-feminine accessory.
 The practicality and functionality of wristwatches, coupled with their newfound association with the bravery and camaraderie of soldiers, appealed to a broader male audience.
-This shift in perception catalyzed a fashion movement, and wristwatches evolved from being a practical wartime necessity to a symbol of masculinity and modernity in the post-World War I era.
+This shift in perception catalysed a fashion movement, and wristwatches evolved from being a practical wartime necessity to a symbol of masculinity and modernity in the post-World War I era.
 The iconic styles of that time, including the enduring influence of watches like the Cartier Tank and Rolex Oyster, continue to shape men’s wristwatch fashion today.

 Looking back to slightly before the war, in 1904 practicalities for aviators and drivers shaped the typical format of the wristwatch after that time.
 One of the iconic examples of this transition is the Cartier Santos, introduced in 1904.
 Initially designed as a pilot’s watch for Alberto Santos-Dumont, it featured a square case and a leather strap, setting a trend for men’s wristwatches.
 This departure from the circular pocket watch design marked a bold aesthetic shift that resonated with the evolving preferences of the time: